Daf: History

 An engraved bronze cup from Lorestan at the National Museum of Iran in Tehran, portrays a double ney (end-blown reed pipes), chang (harp), and a daf in a shrine or court processional, as similarly documented in Egypt, Elam, and the Persian province of Babylonia, where music was arranged for performance by large orchestral ensembles.

 The Arabs introduced the daf and other Middle Eastern musical instruments to Spain, and the Spanish adapted and promoted the daf and other musical instruments (such as the guitar) in medieval Europe.
 In the 15th century, the daf was only used in Sufi ceremonies; the Ottomans reintroduced it to Europe in the 17th century.

 The daf still functions as an important part of Iranian music (both traditional and classical) as it did in ancient times.
 It successfully encourages many young Iranians to take up learning this ancient instrument.

 Daf, and its smaller version called dafli, is also used across India.
 It is believed to have arrived along with other Persian influences in the medieval era, and is a popular folk instrument.
 In southern India, its use became mainstream, especially in protests, during the early half of the 20th century.
 Since the 1950s, it has also been used prominently in Bollywood.

 In Islam

-In Islam, daf holds special importance in Ahl-as Sunnah wa al-Jama'ah as it is the only musical instrument which is permitted to be used.
-However it is only permitted to be used by women during celebrations.
+In Islam, the daf holds special importance in conservative Sunni communities as it is the only musical instrument whose use is permitted, specifically by women during celebrations and men in battle.

 It also holds special importance in Islamic Sufi music.